 8. Applying for a Job

-As college degrees become more common, credit scores are now used to screen job applicants.
+As college degrees become more common, credit checks are now used to screen job applicants.
 Previously, this practice was limited to sensitive positions in finance and national security.
-However, now credit score reviews are becoming common in many jobs.
+However, now credit checks are becoming common in many jobs.

 9. Starting a Business

 If you’re thinking about starting a business, your credit score can play a role in securing financing and attracting investors.
 Many lenders and investors will look at your personal credit score as a way to assess your creditworthiness and evaluate the risk of investing in your business.

 Having a good credit score can make it easier to secure a business loan or line of credit with favorable terms.
 It can also help you attract investors who are looking for businesses with a strong financial foundation.

 In contrast, a poor credit score can make it more difficult to secure financing and attract investors.
 You may be forced to rely on personal savings or high-interest loans, which can put your personal finances at risk.
 Additionally, investors may be wary of investing in a business with a founder who has a history of financial problems.